demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 Then you can connect to your gamepad via bluetooth or reciever again.

-This works with every *connection method*.
+This works with every [connection method](#04-official-connections-tutorial-click-to-showhide-images-).

 </details>